tanishabisht/Learn-ReactOptimization/README.md

 - a component can re-render if it calls a setter function or a dispatch function
 - a component can render if its parent component rendered
+- react context, using contextAPI

 ## Prevent Unnecessary Renders

 - Same Element Reference

   - pass components as props ... as `component can change its state but not props` ... then react automatically provides the optimization
   - whenever there is a re-render cased by a change in the state of the parent component, React will optimize the re-render for you by knowing that the props has to be referencing the same element before and after the render.

+- React.memo
+  - Re-render only if its props changed